Rednaxela700/js30-drumkit/README.md

 # 30daysOfJS
-30 days of JS challenges
+30 days of JS challenges is a set of various tasks done in JS.
+Each task has it's own directory and readme.